-Truly a Kapampangan pride, the Parul Sampernandu, with its unique beauty and utter ingenuity, has gained its popularity nationwide and I think the Pampanga lanterns can stand out in the global arena.
+Truly a Kapampangan pride, the Parul Sampernandu, with its unique beauty and utter ingenuity, has gained its popularity nationwide, and I think these Pampanga lanterns can stand out in the global arena.
 Parol in Filipino, and Parul in Kapampangan language, these are almost ubiquitous in every town of Pampanga whence the ‘ber’-months sets not only in the Culinary Capital of the Philippines, but in almost every Filipino household.

-As Sir Roland Quiambao, a master Kapampangan lantern craftsman, led our conscious thoughts to a quick historical walk through, the Parul Sampernandu started with a basic and simple design, a candle holder boxed with paper, and used during processions or limbun in Kapampangan.
-In the advent of industrialization, the Kapampangans harnessed the power of electricity in the craft of lantern making.
-The source of illumination of the Parul Sampernandu started from a modest single candle and has sprawled to hundreds even up to a thousand light bulb lantern patched with colourful and highly intricate detailed design – the Giant Lanterns of Pampanga.
+As Sir Roland Quiambao, a master Kapampangan lantern craftsman, led our conscious thoughts to a quick historical walk through, he explained that the Parul Sampernandu started with a basic and simple design – a candle holder boxed with paper, and used during processions or limbun in Kapampangan.
+In the advent of industrialization, the Kapampangans harnessed the power of electricity in their craft of lantern making.
+The source of illumination of the Parul Sampernandu started from a modest single candle and has sprawled to hundreds even up to a thousand light bulb lantern patched with colourful and highly intricate detailed design – now the Giant Lanterns of Pampanga.

 With this craft that earned nationwide prominence earned this city the title of the “Christmas Capital of the Philippines”.
-It is now one of the celebrated festivals in the Philippines and for this year 2016, it is set on December 17 in Robinsons Starmills, Pampanga.
+It is now one of the celebrated festivals in the Philippines.
 Surely, another set of Giant Lanterns would awe the crowd as the lights dance seemingly on their own – truly a marveling and captivating experience.

 What makes Parul Sampernandu different from other lanterns?

-According to Sir Roland, the Parul Sampernandu has its Four Parts that are emblematical for the Kapampangan culture and history:
+According to Sir Roland, the Parul Sampernandu has its Four Parts that are emblematic for the Kapampangan culture and history: